WHO CAN APPLY

 - “Premiere” means the first produced live performance that is not a rehearsal, workshop or work-in-progress.

 - Requests for remounting, documentation or touring of previously premiered live performance work.

 - Requests to support operational expenses for a festival or a curated series of works.

-- Applicants or artists who are current employees or board members of MAP Fund, the Doris Duke Charitable Foundation or the Andrew W. Mellon Foundation, or immediate family members of such persons.
+- Applicants or artists who are current employees or board members of MAP Fund, Doris Duke Charitable Foundation, the Andrew W. Mellon Foundation, or immediate family members of such persons.